jckouame/EclipseTrainingSlides/slides.md

 - Show feature that limits number of stack frames
 - In practice, we don't change the view model very often.
 So this course will not cover it.
 ++++

 ---
+title: Using the CDT Debugger

+- Start your test Eclipse
+<br><br>
+- Use the debug icon to debug a C program
+<br><br>
+- Step, look at variables, set breakpoints, resume

+---
 title: Data Model